- This story is regularly updated for relevance. Last updated: May 5, 2021

 With or without an effective vaccine, the world is likely going to look different on the other side of the coronavirus pandemic—if for no other reason than to mitigate future risks.
 Movie theaters, music festivals, sporting events, weddings, and other group activities or events have all been left in a state of uncertainty.
-Many dining establishments are already making modifications to pack fewer guests into seats.
+Many dining establishments have made modifications to pack fewer guests into seats or to seat most of them outside.
 But what about salad bars and the like?
 When will buffets reopen?

 Buffets—the popular staples on cruise ships and in casinos—may be a thing of the past, or at least how we’ve become accustomed to them until now.